-- 1. A student may withdraw from a semester course within the first 5 weeks and from a full-year course before the close of 1st quarter grades respectively without penalty or sanction assuming he/she has parental permission to do so within the allotted period of time. - 2.
-Course withdrawal after the 5 week/1st quarter period will result in a grade of WF on the report card.
-Exceptions to this policy can only be made under exceptional conditions following a conference with the counselor and/or administrator.
+- 1. Voluntary course changes requiring the addition of a course must be made in the first seven days of the semester. - 2.
+A student may withdraw from a semester course within the first 5 weeks and from a full-year course before the close of 1st quarter grades respectively without penalty provided he/she has parental permission to do so. - 3.
+Course withdrawal after the 5 week/1st quarter period will result in a grade of WF on the transcript, which factors as a zero in the GPA.
+Exceptions to this policy, including course level changes, can only be made under extraordinary circumstances following a conference with the counselor and/or administrator. - 4.

-- 3. Voluntary course changes requiring the addition of a course must be made in the first seven days of the course in question. - 4.
 If the student and/or parent disagree with the decision regarding the withdrawal and/or the subsequent grade assignment, an appeal may be made in writing to the building principal within 5 working days subsequent to receiving notice of said decision for assigned grade.